lvbellon/ASDNet/README.md

 # ASDNet: Convolutional Neural Networks for Autism Spectrum Disorder Binary Classification Using Resting State fMRI

+This is our proposed method, a spatiotemporal extension of Resnet, for binary classification of ASD and TC using the rsfMRI dataset provided by the ABIDE consortium.

 ## Usage

 To run the models, you'll need to download this repository: